Edu4rdSHL/gnome-shell/subprojects/shew/README.md

 The code for creating external windows from a handle that are suitable for setting a transient parent was copied from [xdg-desktop-portal-gtk].

-The code for exporting a handle for a GtkWindow is losely based on code from GTK/[libportal].
+The code for exporting a handle for a GtkWindow is loosely based on code from GTK/[libportal].

 ## Stability